kefranabg/bento-starter/README.md

 Now if you manually trigger a build, the workflow should execute without error :tada:

-### Step 4 (Optionnal) - Bundlesize configuration for bundle size control
+### Step 4 (Optionnal) - Enable bundle size status for github pull requests

-Documentation in progress :memo:
+To enable bundle size status, follow [these steps](https://github.com/siddharthkp/bundlesize#2-build-status)

 ## Commands